MrGreenLlama/evo_trainer/README.md

 following the standard SD-card image flashing procedures (e.g. using `dd` or [Etcher](https://www.balena.io/etcher/) ).
-Please note, since this is not an image provided by the Raspberry Pi organization, the official Imager tool will not easyly work.
+Please note, since this is not an image provided by the Raspberry Pi organization, the official Imager tool will not easily work.

 ### Building the Image